jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * `env` {Object} - see [Object: `env`](#object-env)
 * `groupName` {String}

 Subscribes the client to a `groupName`, or channel.
-This is server-side equivalent of `Subscribe()` method from client's API.
+This is the server-side equivalent of `Subscribe()` method from client's API.

 From now on, messages sent to that group by any other subscriber or server will be received by the client.
-Also the client can send messages to this group – see `SendToGroup()` method.
+Also, the client can send the messages to this group – see `SendToGroup()` method.

 This method should be used in one of server's custom method defined with `addJSMethod()`, because it requires the [`env`](#object-env) object containing information about client's call.